davatorium/rofi/doc/rofi-manpage.markdown

 `-location`

   Specify where the window should be located.
-The numbers map to the following location on the
+The numbers map to the following locations on screen:
-  monitor:

       1 2 3
       8 0 4